daquilino/MySQL-Node-Store/README.md

 # MySQL-Node-Store (a.k.a.
 Bamazon)

-, bamazonCustomer.js, bamazonManager.js, and bamazonSupervisor.js that allows users to create ...

 MySQL-Node-Store (a.k.a.
 Bamazon) is an Node.js based Amazon-like storefront utilizng MySQL.
 The app is broken down into three modes for customers, managers, and supervisors.

-takes in orders from customers and depletes stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+The modes are each conatained in their respective modules bamazonCustomer.js, bamazonManager.js, and bamazonSupervisor.js.
+See 'Usage' below for details of each.

 ## Getting Started